Spark Gap Tesla Coil

 Finished getting the spark gap set to a suitable distance, then brought out the secondary coil, primary coil, and the ground rod.
 Placed the primary coil roughly in the center of the base (I never permanently fastened it, I am planning on making a better version, if I ever get around to it), hooked up the two connections (one to the spark gap, the other to the capacitor bank), hooked up the capacitor bank to the secondary, then placed the secondary on the secondary stand (the pvc drain cover), bolted the RF ground connection (a piece of aluminum tape folded onto itself several times) to the hole I made in the frame today, and connected the groudn rod to this.
 Then, ensured everything was connected correctly, picked up my jesus stick (high voltage ground stick, the thing you go prodding around with), and fired the coil up!

 Not going to lie, was pretty nervous while running the coil.
 Even though I would probably be just fine in the event I did accidentally shock myself with the output of the secondary given its low power and various effects such as the skin effect, it's still a bit nerve-racking.
+One thing you may notice is I stuck a plasma globe on the top, it did light up but quite frankly was underwhelming, not quite what I was expecting.

 Test 2